Skip to content

 Action Item: Assign Jobs to Tools

-5. Put up laminated signs next to tool storage as a reminder.
+5. Post laminated signs: Place them next to tool storage areas as reminders for staff.

 References